GerHobbelt/HTMLawed/htmLawed_README.txt

 -- 4.1  Support -----------------------------------------------------

-  A careful re-reading of this documentation will very likely answer your questions.
+  A careful reading of this documentation may provide an answer.

   Software updates and forum-based community-support may be found at http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed.
 For general PHP issues (not htmLawed-specific), support may be found through internet searches and at http://php.net.